 If you recognize you have a disoriented-disorganized attachment style, there are a few ways you can work to change it.
 Here are three approaches:

-- Consistency in Relationships and a Loving Relationship – By seeking out consistency in relationships, you can work to heal attachment wounds.
-You can choose to stay with the right partner who is emotionally available, consistent, kind and trustworthy.
-This can help you to build healthier, safer, and more secure bonds.
+Develop Consistency in Relationships and Your Loving Relationship – By being and seeking out consistency in relationships, you can work to heal attachment wounds.
+You can choose to work on yourself with a professional therapist, counselor or credentialed coach to become emotionally available, consistent, kind and trustworthy and to request these kinds of interactions from others.
+This will help you to build healthier, and more secure bonds with others, and the person you love.

-- Be Patient – It takes time, practice and dedicated effort to change an attachment style and to develop secure relationships.
-You need commitment, awareness and a willingness to avoid reacting and a daily mindset to work on yourself.
+Be Patient & Reflective – It takes time, practice and dedicated effort to change an attachment style and to develop secure relationships.
+You need commitment, awareness and a willingness to avoid reacting, and a daily self-reflective practice to change your impulses and to work on developing yourself.

-- Professional Support – It is recommended to work with a highly skilled professional counselor, therapist or coach if you have a disoriented-disorganized attachment style.
-They can help you to work through and change this attachment style to a secure attachment style, but it will take time and work.
+Utilize Professional Support – We recommend working with a highly skilled professional counselor, therapist or credentialed coach if you get a sense you have a disoriented-disorganized attachment style.
+They can help you to work through and change this attachment style to a secure attachment style, but it will take time, effort and consistent work.

 How does a Disorganized-Disoriented Attachment Style Benefit an individual?